MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-preview-and-customize-app-manifest.md

 > [!NOTE]
 > Provision the environment or execute local debug to generate environment variables.

-You can go to `.env` file by selecting the CodeLens, which provides a dropdown list with all the environment names.
+You can go to `.env` file by selecting CodeLens, which provides a dropdown list with all the environment names.
 After you select one environment, the corresponding `.env` file opens.

 :::image type="content" source="../assets/images/teams-toolkit-v2/customize app manifest/select-env-with-local.png" alt-text="Screenshot shows the selection of dev environment.":::

 To preview values for all the environments, you can hover over the placeholder.
 It shows a list of environment names and corresponding values.
-If you didn't provision the environment or execute local debug previously, the environment variables might not exist.
-Select **Trigger Teams: Provision in the cloud command to see placeholder value** or **Trigger local debug to see placeholder value**.
+If you didn't provision the environment or execute local debug, the environment variables might not exist.
+Select **Teams: Provision** in the command palette or debug the app locally to see the placeholder value.

 :::image type="content" source="../assets/images/teams-toolkit-v2/customize app manifest/hover-v5.png" alt-text="Screenshot shows the placeholder when hovered displays a list with environment names and corresponding values.":::